Eboni Wimbush

 President & CEO

-Most recently, she served as the Deputy Director of the Baltimore City Mayor’s Office of Children & Family Success.
-She was responsible for advancing all of the work across the agency, including building and implementing the strategies and systems to operationalize the City’s $100 million eviction prevention program in response to the global pandemic, as well as leading the agency’s contracting, human resources, grant compliance and equity strategy.
+Prior to AMAC, she was the Deputy Director of the Baltimore Mayor's Office of Children & Family Success.
+She was responsible for advancing all of the work across the agency, including building and implementing the strategies and systems to operationalize the city’s $100 million eviction prevention program in response to the global pandemic, as well as leading the agency'scy’s contracting, human resources, grant compliance and equity strategy.
+She also served as Chief of Staff at the Baltimore City Department of Transportation.
+She was responsible for the Office of Communications and Legislative Affairs and External Affairs.
+Additionally, she served as a key advisor to the Director overseeing the day-to-day management, operations and performance activities of the agency’s 1,250 employees and $250 million budget.

-Before joining Baltimore City and over two decades, Eboni had a distinguished private sector career with Fortune 500 companies, including FedEx Corporation, Johnson Controls and Siemens where she held leadership roles, gaining a depth and breadth of knowledge and experience in developing and building energy infrastructure projects and delivering outcomes.
+Before joining Baltimore City and over two decades, Eboni had a distinguished private sector career with Fortune 500 companies, including FedEx Corporation, Johnson Controls and Siemens, where she held leadership roles, gaining a depth and breadth of knowledge and experience in developing and building energy infrastructure projects and delivering outcomes.

 Jeanette Saunders